The Agentic Canvas: How to Turn Meetings Into Work

 Step 5: Verify before you ship (the anti-workslop gate)

 Never let agent output leave the canvas unreviewed.
-The final step is a deliberate verification pass: a human owner reads what the agent produced and confirms it's correct, specific, and actually useful.
 This single gate is what separates a productive agentic canvas from a workslop machine—more on that next.

 How to Avoid AI Workslop on Your Canvas